FOREX-Dollar recovers against euro as traders still eye 2015 rate hike

 The dollar recovered against the euro after two straight sessions of losses on the view that the Fed will still hike interest rates this year, while the European Central Bank continues with its bond-buying stimulus program.

-"You cannot say the euro weakening trend or the dollar strengthening trend has been broken," said Joseph Trevisani, chief market strategist at WorldWideMarkets in Woodcliff Lake, New Jersey.

-Analysts said traders abstained from making sizable bets on the dollar or euro and instead awaited further economic data releases, which could offer cues on the Fed's timeline for hiking rates.
+Analysts said the dollar will continue to find support as it hits key lows against other currencies.

+"Obviously a cold towel has been put on the (long dollar) trade, but the trend is still there" for dollar strength, said Douglas Borthwick, managing director at Chapdelaine Foreign Exchange in New York.

-The dollar sharply pared earlier losses against the euro after data showing U.S. consumer prices rebounded in February.
+Popplewell said the market could remain volatile as traders and the Fed eye economic data releases in the United States.
+The dollar sharply pared its earlier losses against the euro after data showing U.S. consumer prices rebounded in February.
 The dollar later retraced losses before recovering.

-"The dollar is broadly in a consolidative mode as we try to look for the next important data," said Marc Chandler, global head of currency strategy at Brown Brothers Harriman in New York.

-The Swiss franc, meanwhile, hit multi-week highs against the dollar, euro, and sterling.
-Analysts said selling of the British sterling against the franc after weak British inflation data likely helped the franc gain against the dollar and euro.
+The Swiss franc, meanwhile, hit multi-week highs against the dollar and the euro.
+Popplewell said selling of the British sterling against the franc after weak British inflation data also helped the franc gain against the dollar and euro.

-The dollar index, which measures the greenback against a basket of six major currencies, was last up 0.11 percent at 97.140.
-(Reporting by Sam Forgione, additional reporting by Ahmed Aboulenein in London; editing by Peter Galloway; Editing by Diane Craft)
+The dollar index, which measures the greenback against a basket of six major currencies, was last up 0.10 percent at 97.136.
+(Reporting by Sam Forgione; Additional reporting by Ahmed Aboulenein in London; Editing by Peter Galloway)

-LONDON, May 8 Diageo, the world's largest spirits company, stood by its medium-term sales and profit targets on Monday, saying the year has progressed well.
+May 8 State Street Global Advisors (SSGA), the asset management arm of State Street Corp, named Dave Ireland global head of defined contribution.